llm-bible/llm-bible.github.io/_publications/sarkar2023will.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2311.00382"}
 tags: ['Attention Mechanism', 'Ethics And Bias', 'Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
-The research field of end45;user programming has largely been concerned with helping non45;experts learn to code sufficiently well in order to achieve their tasks.
+The research field of end-user programming has largely been concerned with helping non-experts learn to code sufficiently well in order to achieve their tasks.
 Generative AI stands to obviate this entirely by allowing users to generate code from naturalistic language prompts.
-In this essay we explore the extent to which traditional programming languages remain relevant for non45;expert end45;user programmers in a world with generative AI.
-We posit the generative shift hypothesis that generative AI will create qualitative and quantitative expansions in the traditional scope of end45;user programming.
-We outline some reasons that traditional programming languages may still be relevant and useful for end45;user programmers.
+In this essay we explore the extent to which traditional programming languages remain relevant for non-expert end-user programmers in a world with generative AI.
+We posit the generative shift hypothesis that generative AI will create qualitative and quantitative expansions in the traditional scope of end-user programming.
+We outline some reasons that traditional programming languages may still be relevant and useful for end-user programmers.
 We speculate whether each of these reasons might be fundamental and enduring or whether they may disappear with further improvements and innovations in generative AI.
-Finally we articulate a set of implications for end45;user programming research including the possibility of needing to revisit many well45;established core concepts such as Kos learning barriers and Blackwells attention investment model.
+Finally we articulate a set of implications for end-user programming research including the possibility of needing to revisit many well-established core concepts such as Kos learning barriers and Blackwells attention investment model.